zandershah/notes/music140.md

 Example: "Sh-Boom" (The Chords / The Crew Cuts)

 - Do-wop (singers take the place of instruments).
 Nonsense syllables.
-- Originally released by The Cords in 1954 on an independent label Cat Records.
+- Originally released by The Chords in 1954 on an independent label Cat Records.
     - #3 R&B, #5 Pop.
 - Covered by a Canadian group The Crew Cuts in 1954 by a major record Mercury Records.
     - Different musical structure (repeats the AABA twice).